FancyFoodie/policies/README.md

 Acknowledgements
 ================

-Thanks to [Clever](https://clever.com) and Bill Fitzgerald for getting us started on this.
+Thanks to [Pear Deck](https://peardeck.com), [Clever](https://clever.com) and Bill Fitzgerald for getting us started on this.
 We're happy to join them in providing clear and transparent records of all of our policies.